 Although juvenile spondyloarthritis is a chronic disease, the length and scope of the JSpA varies in each patient.
 It is difficult to predict a long-term outcome for this disease, especially in its early stages.
 The disease can sometimes last for months or years and then go into periods of remission (when the patient seems ‘cured’).
 It can also persist into adulthood.

-Note that as research and therapies continue to develop your child can look forward to the advancements medicine is making.
+Note that as research and therapies continue to develop, your child can look forward to the advancements medicine is making.